whonappin/None/about.md

 Friends of the channel that we thank for their contributions include:

 Jeremie Carreon - Channel Artwork.
 Meme Lord.
-Check out his channel.<br>Serjio Castrellon - Acting and Casting
+Check out his channel.<br/>Serjio Castrellon - Acting and Casting

 If you want to see more from us subscribe or follow us on our online accounts.